+<pn>Part II

+<cn>Chapter 6

+<ct>Campaign Politics and the Invention of the Private Hitler

 It was in the spring of 1932, in the midst of presidential elections, that the National Socialists discovered the publicity value of Hitler’s private life.
 The electoral campaign pitted Hitler, then the leader of the second-largest political party in the Reich, against the elderly incumbent Paul von Hindenburg, revered by Germans as the war hero of Tannenberg, and the Communist leader Ernst Thälmann.
 On March 13, German voters returned a strong lead of over seven million votes for Hindenburg, throwing the National Socialists, who had expected Hitler to be swept into the presidency, into despair.
 Hindenburg’s failure to win an absolute majority, however, led to a runoff election the following month, and it was in the period between the two presidential elections that the Nazis seized on a new representational strategy.
 Although Hitler would lose the next round, the campaign, along with the worsening economic crisis, increased his support among the German people by over two million votes, to a third of the electorate.
 Having proved its broad appeal, the image of the private Führer would become a staple of National Socialist propaganda for years to come.